Have you ever wondered how to know you found the one?

-I was at the grocery store this summer, and found myself standing in front of a bin of beautiful, green watermelons.
-My family loves watermelon, and especially my four year old son who could eat watermelon for breakfast, lunch, and dinner.
+I was at the grocery store this summer and found myself standing in front of a bin of beautiful, green watermelons.
+My family loves watermelon, and especially one of my sons who could eat watermelon for breakfast, lunch, and dinner.

 So I decided to pick one out to take home.

-Now if you knew anything about my family, you would know that purchasing a watermelon is a process.
-First you have to find the right one, typically because of it’s bright green color.
-After you’ve found the right one, you test it out to make SURE it’s the right one by drumming on the outside of it, and listening for the sound it makes.
-I don’t know if it’s just my family, or of this is a universal thing (I’d like to think everyone does this….otherwise my family is just strange) but based on the thumping sound the watermelon makes, you know whether or not it’s a good one.
+Now, if you knew anything about my family, you would know that purchasing a watermelon is a process.
+First, you have to find the right one, typically because of its bright green color.
+After you’ve found the right one, you test it out to make SURE it’s the right one by drumming on the outside of it and listening for the sound it makes.
+I don’t know if it’s just my family or if this is a universal thing (I’d like to think everyone does this….otherwise, my family is just strange), but based on the thumping sound the watermelon makes, you know whether or not it’s a good one.